Dude…

 Protecting the Landrace Genetics

-How important is it to a landrace sheep?
+How important is it to landrace sheep?

 Churro Sheep as Climate Heroes?

-Kemp as a Super Fiber…
+The three-fiber fleece as a Super Fiber…

-These little “scrub sheep” (as they have been historically referred to) with a beautiful long fleece, can help us find solutions to the climate crisis.
+These little “scrub sheep” (as they have been historically referred to), with a beautiful long fleece, can help us find solutions to the climate crisis.

 But what happens to that moisture?

 Inside the fibers, water condenses and releases heat.
 Meanwhile, the outer layers of individual wool fibers shed water and release moisture into the air as vapor.
 It all happens thanks to the combination of wool’s cellular structure, biophysical qualities, and chemical properties.
 We have just begun our discovery of what a Churro’s fleece can do for carbon sequestering, soil mycelium mitigation, and retention of moisture for soil, let alone how it assists the sheep in survival.
-Also to note is the composition of hair and wool fibers which is made up of Keratin: The protein substance forming the wool fiber is composed of carbon (50.5%), hydrogen (6.8%), nitrogen (16.8 %), oxygen (20.5%), and sulphur (5.4%).
+Also to note is the composition of hair and wool fibers which is made up of Keratin: The protein substance forming the wool fiber is composed of carbon (50.5%), hydrogen (6.8%), nitrogen (16.8 %), oxygen (20.5%), and sulfur (5.4%).

 Rio Milagro Foundation is researching the attributes of these fibers in our wool lab.
-We have already experienced the primitive desert Churro’s contribution to sequestering carbon and benefiting rangeland through the way they graze and the way their hooves step gently across arid landscapes, protecting the soil by leaving delicate biocrusts intact.
+We have already experienced the Churro’s contribution to sequestering carbon and benefiting rangeland through the way they graze and the way their hooves step gently across arid landscapes, protecting the soil by leaving delicate biocrusts intact.
 We are now exploring the ways their unique fiber can benefit soil health.
-We believe that only the two-fiber fleece, with kemp, possess these unique characteristics.
+We believe that only the two-fiber fleece, with kemp, possesses these unique characteristics.

 What is significant about the loss of kemp in churro fiber?